-- Phased implementation of the National Ticketing Solution and integrated fares across the network - Upgrading our real time information so that it meets our customer needs now and into the future - Enhancing our data capability to improve customer experience and business operations and planning.
+- Phased implementation of the National Ticketing Solution and integrated fares across the network - Upgrading our Real Time Information so that it meets our customer needs now and into the future - Enhancing our data capability to improve customer experience and business operations and planning.

-We will improve the accessibility of public transport for all by:
+We will improve the accessibility of public transport for all users by:

-- Providing information, facilities and services that are accessible to all - Improving accessibility to train stations and bus shelters - Increasing service frequency on core and targeted routes - Investing in transit orientated design on key public transport corridors to enhance our public spaces. - Redeveloping key transport hubs including Waterloo Station and develop new hubs including bus hub Porirua.
+- Providing information, facilities and services that are accessible to all - Improving accessibility to train stations and bus shelters - Increasing service frequency on core and targeted routes - Investing in transit oriented development on key public transport corridors to enhance our public spaces - Redeveloping key transport hubs such Waterloo Station and develop new hubs at stations such as Porirua.